 - Place the dough ball in a lightly oiled bowl and cover with a wet tea towel.
 Leave in a draft-free area until it has doubled in size (this usually takes about 1 hour in my kitchen).
 You will get the best flavor by not rushing it so I advise just leaving it on the kitchen counter and not moving it somewhere really warm to speed it up.

-- Once doubled in size, turn the dough out onto a lightly floured surface and roll it out with a rolling pin until it's1 inch thick.
-Make sure it is even all over.
+- Once doubled in size, turn the dough out onto a lightly floured surface and roll it out with a rolling pin until about 1 inch thick and even all over.
 If it keeps springing back and is hard to roll, leave it to rest and relax for 5 minutes then try again.

 - Use a 3-inch cookie cutter to cut rounds and place them gently on the prepared baking sheet.
 If you don't have a cookie cutter use the top of a glass or mug.
 Be sure to cut carefully and get as many as you can out of the first batch of rolled dough because the muffins are always slightly better than those made with the remaining dough.